The Favorite Things Cowl Pattern

 wyif S1: bring working yarn to the front before slipping the next stitch purlwise

-The Winterland Cowl Pattern*
+The Winterland Cowl Pattern (text and images for personal use only)

 With 2 strands of yarn held together (one in each colorway) cast on 32 stitches with US #10 knitting needles